 Just as we were in 1949, Enbridge remains a company that looks beyond the horizon to chart a course for success.
-Through our investment in renewable energy technologies, such as wind farms, solar operations, a geothermal project, and waste heat recapture technology, and our Neutral Footprint initiative, which stabilizes our environmental footprint at January 2009 levels, we are committed to safely, reliably, and sustainably delivering the energy North America counts on to power our society and the economy.
+Through our investment in renewable energy technologies, such as onshore and offshore wind farms, solar operations, a geothermal project, and waste heat recapture technology, we are committed to safely, reliably, and sustainably delivering the energy North America counts on to power our society and the economy.

 Why consider a career at Enbridge?
 What do we offer our employees?